awslabs/amazon-sagemaker-workshop/TensorFlow/README.md

 - **Training and Tuning Models**
   - **Hosted Training** for large scale model training.
-  - **Distributed Training with TensorFlow's native MirroredStrategy** to perform training with multiple GPUs on a single instance.
-  - **Distributed Training with Parameter Servers** to perform large scale model training on multiple instances.
-  - **Distributed Training with Horovod** as an alternative to perform large scale model training using the Ring-AllReduce paradigm on multiple instances.
   - **Automatic Model Tuning** to find the best model hyperparameters using automation.
+  - **Distributed Training with TensorFlow's native MirroredStrategy** to perform training with multiple GPUs on a *single* instance.
+  - **Distributed Training on a SageMaker-managed cluster** of *multiple* instances using either the SageMaker Distributed Training feature, or parameters servers and Horovod.

 - **Inference**
   - **Hosted Endpoints** for real time predictions with TensorFlow Serving.
   - **Batch Transform Jobs** for asynchronous, large scale batch inference.
-  - **Elastic Inference** for lower-cost GPU acceleration for real time inference.
-  - **Inference Pre/Post-Processing Scripts** to transform data before sending it to the SageMaker TensorFlow Serving container for inference.
+  - **Model evaluation or batch inference** with SageMaker Processing.

 - **Workflow Automation**
-  - **AWS Step Functions Data Science SDK** for creating an automated pipeline from model training through deployment outside of notebooks.
+  - **SageMaker Pipelines** for creating an automated pipeline from model training through deployment outside of notebooks.

 ## Modules

 This workshop is divided into multiple modules.
-After completing **Preliminaries**, complete the module **Creating a Notebook Instance** next (currently this workshop is not adapted to SageMaker Studio).
-You can complete the remaining modules in any order, though we strongly recommend completing them in order to see how to build a workflow from relatively simple to more complex.
+After completing **Preliminaries**, complete the module **Creating a Notebook Instance** next (currently this workshop is not fully compatible with SageMaker Studio).
+The next two modules, NLP and Structured Data, should be completed to show how to build a workflow from relatively simple to more complex.

 - Preliminaries

 - Creating a Notebook Instance

-- Natural Language Processing Use Case:  Sentiment Analysis
+- Natural Language Processing (NLP) Use Case:  Sentiment Analysis

 - Structured Data Use Case:  Workflow for Boston Housing Price Predictions